 The Stamps and Postal History of Gibraltar

-There are many rare and valuable stamps in Gibraltar philately, perhaps the most popular are the unusually tall high value definitive of the KEVII and KGV reigns, the key stamps being the 1925 £5 violet and black.
+There are many rare and valuable stamps in Gibraltar philately, perhaps the most popular is the unusually tall, high-value definitive of the KEVII and KGV reigns, the key stamps being the 1925 £5 violet and black.
 The Broken “R” varieties of the 1938-51 Pictorial 1s, 2s, 5s & 10s values are valuable and highly sought-after by Gibraltar and KGVI collectors, the 1967 2d HMS “Carmania” with missing grey-blue (hull) is also a significant rarity amongst collectors of Gibraltar and of Ship on stamps.
-With its rich, historic ties to Great Britain and to the politics of Europe this is one of the Commonwealths most popular stamp and postal history collecting areas.
+With its rich, historic ties to Great Britain and to the politics of Europe, this is one of the Commonwealth's most popular stamp and postal history collecting areas.

 Don't want to wait for the auction?
 View our stamps available to buy now >